Convex relaxation approaches for high-dimensional optimal transport: Theoretical analysis

 This $G$ is precisely the sparsity pattern of \eqref{GSmom}, and it is chordal with maximal cliques $V_1',\ldots,V_p'$.
 Applying Lemma~\ref{lemGS} then yields the desired multi-block structure for \eqref{GSmom}, with block sizes $2|V_i|+1$ for $i\in[p]$. \end{proof}

 \begin{rem} When $\G$ is a tree, its maximal cliques are exactly the edges of $\G$.
-In this case, Proposition~\ref{propGS} implies that \eqref{GSmom} can be reformulated as a multi-block SDP in which each block has size~3.
-This reduces the SDP dimension from $\mathcal{O}(n^2)$ to $\mathcal{O}(n)$.
+In this case, Proposition~\ref{propGS} implies that \eqref{GSmom} can be reformulated as a multi-block SDP in which each block has size~5.
+This reduces the dense matrix dimension from $2d+1$ to blocks of constant size.
 Moreover, in this setting, \eqref{GSmom} coincides with the sparse cluster moment relaxation \eqref{OTmom-1}, where the constraint~\eqref{spconsA} corresponds to the PSD conditions on these small matrix blocks. \end{rem}

 Proposition~\ref{propGS} shows how the sparsity of the reference graph $\G$ (Definition~\ref{itm:third}) can be leveraged to reduce the dimension of the SDP~\eqref{GSmom}.
 We next establish a result regarding the tightness of our cluster moment relaxation for OT between Gaussian distributions.